YazanKsibeh/user-management-express-prisma/README.md

 A REST API project for user management with authentication and role-based access control.

-## Project Setup

-This is the initial setup of the project.
-The Express server is configured and the database schema is defined.

 ## Tech Stack

 - Node.js
 - Express.js
 - PostgreSQL
 - Prisma ORM

-## Currently Implemented

-- Express server running on port 3000
-- CORS and JSON middleware configured
-- Prisma schema with User model
-- Database migrations setup
-- User registration endpoint (POST /auth/register)
-- User login endpoint (POST /auth/login) with JWT token generation
-- Input validation with Zod schemas
-- Password hashing with bcrypt

 ## Installation